 The round trip, with 2 rest stops, took about 2.5 hours.
 To find the start of the route, take the road from Lajares to Majanicho, which starts at the Campo Municipal de Fútbol de Lajares.

-On the edge of the Calderón Hondo crater, there is a railing and a small observation area, where the local council has installed one of the 8 landscape binoculars that exist in Fuerteventura, this one specifically looks from the Calderón Hondo towards the Malpaís de Bayuyo, Corralejo, Isla de Lobos and Lanzarote.
-With this prismatic landscape, we can appreciate in great detail, the shrimps that were built, or the area of the caldera, trails and paths that the goats once walked, etc.
+On the edge of the Calderón Hondo crater there is a railing and a small observation area, where the local council has installed one of the 8 landscape binoculars that exist in Fuerteventura, this one specifically looks from the Calderón Hondo towards the Malpaís de Bayuyo, Corralejo, Isla de Lobos and Lanzarote.
+With this prismatic landscape, we can appreciate in great detail, the shrimps that were built, or the area of the caldera, paths and tracks that the goats once walked along, etc.

 DAY 19: JANDÍA NATURAL PARK - COFETE BEACH - SOLEDAD BEACH.

-Today we wanted to visit one of the most spectacular places in the Canary Islands, the Jandia Natural Park, which is located in the south of the island of Fuerteventura.
-It is a natural area of extraordinary beauty, with the best beaches on the island and possibly of the Canarian archipelago.
+Today we wanted to visit one of the most spectacular places in the Canary Islands, the Jandía Natural Park, which is located in the south of the island of Fuerteventura.
+It is a natural area of extraordinary beauty, with the best beaches of the island and possibly of the Canary archipelago.

-Cofete beach, one of the best beaches in Fuerteventura, is very close by.
+Nearby is the beach of Cofete, one of the best beaches of Fuerteventura.
 The weather was good and we took advantage of the sea in the morning.
 Then we went to the beaches of Los Ojos and Soledad, two beaches with golden sand and isolated from the populated areas.
 Unfortunately, Playa de Ojos is not safe for swimming, as it has a strong swell and many rocks, access is complicated by the cliffs, although it is a paradisiacal place to enjoy a relaxing day at the beach.

 DAY 20: BETANCURIA RURAL PARK - GUISE AND AYOSE VIEWPOINT - LAS PEÑITAS VIEWPOINT - AJUY NATURAL MONUMENT.